ReconnectedCC/docs/faq/pronouns.md

 We have a pronouns mod that can display your pronouns in the tab menu.

+You will need to relog in order for your pronouns to show up ingame after you've changed them.

 <img src="/img/pronouns/pronouns-tab.png">

 ## Setting your pronouns